Monday, December 14, 2009

 coverage and portability.
 Optional riders, such as disability,

-3. Cancer – An individual specified-disease product that
+are available. - Cancer – An individual specified-disease product that

 pays a cancer screening benefit for specified screening